isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 `RDS`
 * Answer
 	* Makes it easy to set up, operate, and scale a relational database in the cloud.
 It provides cost-efficient and resizable capacity while managing time-consuming database administration tasks, supporting several database instance types - MySQL, PostgreSQL, MariaDB, Oracle, and SQL Server.
+	* It's primary storage is EBS

+ `Read Replicas`:
+ * Answer
+	 * These are copies of your primary database that can serve read traffic.
+While their primary purpose is to scale out beyond the capacity of a single database for read-heavy database workloads, they can also be promoted to become standalone databases in the event of a failure.
+	 * For **Aurora**, **DynamoDB** and **ElastiCache**

 #### Security Services
 `AWS Trusted Advisor`